plaidpants/ANKH-VR/README.md

 https://github.com/plaidpants/u4-decompiled/releases

-Copy the contents of the entire ultima 4 install folder to the following location on your system and then run the ANHK-VR.exe or ANHK-VR.apk (apk not yet available)
+Copy the contents of the entire ultima 4 install folder to the following location on your system and then run the ANKH-VR.exe or ANKH-VR.apk (apk not yet available)

 Windows PC